Body Friendly Design The Principles of Kitchen Ergonomics

 As first discovered by Lillian Gilbreth nearly 100 years ago, movement is minimized if the kitchen is arranged in task centers organized around the three main meal preparation activities: preparation, cooking, and clean-up.

 Food preparation takes place at a work surface — countertop or table — that is large enough for the task.
-Everything required to complete preparation should be right at hand including ingredients and the utensils required to prepare a meal for cooking.
+Everything required to complete preparation should be right at hand, including ingredients and the utensils required to prepare a meal for cooking.

 Once the meal has been prepared, it is cooked.
 The cooking center includes the range, oven, and microwave.
-Again, everything required to cook the meal should be immediately available: pots, pans, all utensils and the platters and bowls in which the meal will be served.
+Again, everything required to cook the meal should be immediately available: pots, pans, all utensils, and the platters and bowls in which the meal will be served.

 Finally, once the meal has been eaten, the remaining task is cleanup.
 This task center is anchored by the sink and dishwasher and, again, includes everything needed for cleanup within the task area.

-Ideally, the cook should not have to step away from a task area to complete the task.
-This ideal is often realized in commercial restaurant kitchens organized around principles of mise-en-place, a French culinary term that translates to "put in place".
 A busy chef barely does any walking.
 Everything he or she needs is within immediate reach standing in one place — movement is minimized, efficiency and speed optimized.

 A professional workstation contains everything needed to prepare a meal, all within immediate sight and reach of the chef.
 This means, among other things, that each area may have its own refrigerator, waste containers, sink, cutting area, assembly counter, and warmer.

 But, a lot of the organizational technology of commercial kitchens does translate well to home kitchens and has even been codified by the National Kitchen and Bath Association into Thirty-one kitchen design guidelines.
-While these guidelines are useful, they do not quite get us to our goal.
-They describe the average kitchen for a hypothetical average gook.
-You, however, are unlikely to be perfectly average.

-So, a major part of ergonomic design is adapting these general guidelines to you — your height, your reach, your preferred way of doing things, and any physical limitations you may have.
-Further, there is often not just one user of a kitchen, but several, all with different needs and capabilities.
+Additionally, there is usually not just one user of a kitchen, but several, all with different needs and capabilities.
 The kitchen has to work well for the snack-getter as well as the main cook and for the beverage-seeker as well as the baker-in-chief.

 Flexible Workspaces